-“I am very new and fresh with a lot to learn,“ Creed said.
-“My only other assignment has been on the 209-foot Pisces, a vessel similar to the NOAA Ship Henry B. Bigelow.”
+“I was very new and fresh with a lot to learn,“ Creed said.
+“My only other assignment had been on the 209-foot Pisces, a vessel similar to the NOAA Ship Henry B. Bigelow.”
 The Bigelow is assigned to the Northeast Fisheries Science Center, and is homeported in Newport, Rhode Island.

 “Time management is a critical skill in this line of work.
 It’s important to ensure everything is being done when it needs to in the present, while also planning for the long-term success of the boat,” Creed says.

 His favorite part of the job as a NOAA Corps officer?
 “It’s the breadth of experience we get in all aspects of NOAA’s missions.
 I like being involved and seeing the research NOAA scientists are conducting, and facilitating that research by running an operational platform.
-I do not have much experience at all aboard Gloria Michelle yet, but I look forward to the hands-on nature of the work and running the boat.”
+I look forward to the hands-on nature of the work and running the boat.”

 His advice for students interested in a career in the Corps is to reach out and talk to an officer about what it’s like.
 “It is a great career that offers a wealth of opportunities.”